Continuing Education Company Logo

 HIPAA Compliance

-Additionally, physicians, nurses, and other health professionals need to be aware of what private health information (PHI) is being collected by an IOT device.
+Additionally, physicians, nurse practitioners, physician assistants, and other health professionals need to be aware of what private health information (PHI) is being collected by an IOT device.
 Otherwise, they could be violating privacy regulations.

 Software or Hardware Malfunctions